 }

-SSG means Static Site Generation.
-I thought it is suitable for my website to pre-render every page.
+SSG means Static Site Generation, it is ideal for pre-rendering every page on my website.

 // svelte.config.js